TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 10th, 2021

+**Today's Progress**: I revisted my google books project and attempted to do some styling work on it.
+When I dug into it, I found that the search function had broken.
+I wasn't able to fix it, and will be revisiting it again tomorrow.

+**Thoughts**: I'm not quite sure what broke the search.
+I reverted the code to a previous version that was working, and it is still not working.
+Now that I know I should be using state to hold the e.target.value of the input, I can take this time to properly code out the input field.

 ### Day 3: January 9th, 2021

 **Today's Progress**: Spent time learning ComponentDidMount, componentWillUnmount, componentDidUpdate.
 Finished a form from yesterday that updated state on keystroke.